When (and How) to Refresh Old Articles for Traffic

 After-launch verification

-• Search Console URL Inspection shows a lastCrawlTime after the refresh.
+• Search Console URL Inspection shows a lastCrawlTime after the refresh date.

-• Average position for the targeted query improves by ≥ 3 positions within 4 weeks (rough median).
+• Average position for the targeted query improves by ≥ 3 positions within 4 weeks (rough median across a batch, not a guarantee per page).

 Common pitfalls

-• Refreshing articles with zero impressions hoping they’ll wake up.
+• Refreshing zero-impression pages hoping they’ll wake up.
 They won’t; rewrite or merge instead.

 • Changing the URL during a refresh.
-You lose any link equity.
-Keep the URL, redirect only if absolutely necessary.
+You lose accumulated link equity.
+Keep the URL; 301-redirect only if it is genuinely unavoidable.

-• Forgetting to update internal links — refreshed article still points to a deleted neighbor.
+• Forgetting internal links.
+A refreshed article that still points to a deleted neighbor leaks crawl signals and frustrates readers.

 FAQ

-• How often should I refresh a single article?: Only when there’s a reason: ranking stalled, facts outdated, competitors moved.
-Routine yearly refreshes are mostly cargo culting.
+• How often should I refresh a single article?
+Only when there’s a reason: ranking stalled, facts outdated, competitors moved ahead.
+Reviewing important pages every 6-12 months is sensible, but a calendar-driven refresh of everything is mostly cargo culting.

-• Does updating publishedAt help?: Add updatedAt instead.
-Touching publishedAt is technically dishonest and the SERP rarely rewards it more than dateModified in JSON-LD.
+• Does updating publishedAt help?
+Add updatedAt instead.
+Editing publishedAt misrepresents the original date, and the SERP rarely rewards it more than an honest dateModified in your JSON-LD.

-• How long until a refresh affects ranking?: 1-4 weeks in most cases.
-If nothing moves after 8 weeks, the page may need more than a refresh.
+• How long until a refresh affects ranking?
+Usually 1-4 weeks.
+If nothing moves after 8 weeks, the page needs a rewrite or a merge, not another refresh.

-• Can I refresh in bulk with AI?: For surface edits (broken links, outdated dates), yes.
-For substantive expansion, an AI draft + human edit per article is the practical path.
+• Can I refresh in bulk with AI?
+For surface edits (broken links, outdated dates, model-name swaps), yes.
+For substantive expansion, the practical path is an AI draft plus a human edit per article — unedited AI bulk output is exactly what recent core updates penalize.

 Tags: #Indie dev #Content ops #SEO #Website planning #Technical SEO